area17/twill/docs/content/2_guides/1_page-builder-with-blade/5_configuring-the-page-module.md

 }
 ```

-We set our `permalinkBase` to nothing, this defaults to the name of our model which is `pages`
+We set our `permalinkBase` to an empty string instead of letting it default to the name of our model which is `pages`.

 Then we add `withoutLanguageInPermalink` to tell the controller to not use the language permalink.